pkdone/mongo-agg-graph-descend/README.md

 ]);
 ```

-## Define the 'graphDescend' Function
+## Define The 'graphDescend' Function

 Load the graphDescend() function definition into the MongoDB Shell ready to be used by an aggregation pipeline.
-To do this for simple prototyping, copy the contnet of the file `graph-descend.js` from the root of this project into your clipboard and then paste it into the `mongosh` shell, ensuring that the shell accepted this new function with no errors.
+To do this for simple prototyping, copy the content of the file `graph-descend.js` from the root of this project into your clipboard and then paste it into the `mongosh` shell, ensuring that the shell accepted this new function with no errors.

-## Perform first simple test
+## Perform First Simple Test

 Define a single pipeline to perform the aggregation and then execute the pipeline: